 Like cloud document storage, work collaboration platforms allow multiple users to store documents on a shared workspace.
 But these platforms also have additional features, like the ability to generate reports about access statistics and audit trails, or allowing real-time co-authoring, version control, and file synchronization.

 In this way, users are always working on the latest version of a document.
 These solutions also provide defined roles, access controls, and compliance to strict security standards.

 Records management is a type of document management software that manages and stores all types of business transaction records.
 It tracks a document throughout its lifecycle, from creation, use, receipt, maintenance, up to its disposal.

 The system manages documentation as it exists in contracts, official memos, files, reports, database records, emails, and other forms of communication.
 It keeps all these documents accessible for business operations and compliance audits.

 Document control software ensures users follow good practices required for quality and regulatory compliance.
 It has features for organizing, routing, tracking, authorizing, and distributing involved documents throughout the product lifecycle.
 The software provides users the functionality to cover surveillance processes and track documentation that pertains to product complaints and the resulting corrective and preventive action (CAPA).

 Document Management Software Features

-As document management capabilities become available inside other business systems and information management solutions, buyers should look for the following features to ensure a platform will enable them to effectively manage and track their documents.
+As the capabilities of a document management system become available inside other business systems and information management solutions, buyers should look for the following features to ensure a platform will enable them to effectively manage and track their documents.